evanmedrano/gnoteworthy/README.md

 For simple javascript functionality, I chose to use [StimulusJS](https://stimulusjs.org/).
 I find
-Stimulus a pleasure to work with, espcially when only a component or two need to have extra page interactivity.
+Stimulus a pleasure to work with, especially when only a component or two need to have extra page interactivity.

 The app also leverages several different gems for performance/personal